START-Hack/SUNRISE_STARTHACK23/README.md

 During the Hack we're either at our booth in the Hack Hall or available on discord.
 On Discord we're either in the #sunrise channel or directly:

-Myself, Head of Technology, Pitch presenter sunrise_tom#6562
+Myself, Tom, Head of Technology, Pitch presenter sunrise_tom#6562

 Philipp, Tech Lead Backend